Logarithmic Gromov-Witten theory with expansions: Curves and automorphisms

 Associated to a logarithmic curve $C\to S$ is a family of tropical curves, called its \textbf{tropicalization}.
 Given a node of $C$, its deformation parameter is an element of the characteristic monoid of $S$.

 \begin{definition}[The tropicalization of a log smooth curve] Let $C\to S$ be a family of logarithmically smooth curves and assume that the underlying scheme of $S$ is a geometric point.
-Then, \textbf{the tropicalization $C$}, denoted $\plC$, is obtained as:
+The \textbf{tropicalization $C$} denoted $\plC$, is obtained as as follows:

 \begin{enumerate}[(A)] \item the underlying graph is the marked dual graph of $C$ equipped with the standard genus and marking functions, \item given an edge $e$, the generalized length $\ell(e) = \delta_e\in \overline M_S$ is the deformation parameter of the corresponding node of $C$. \end{enumerate} \end{definition}